 Dave Leitao (pronounced Lay-Toe) joined the Tulsa men's basketball coaching staff in April of 2014.
 He spent the previous two years as an assistant coach at Missouri with Frank Haith.

 At Missouri, Leitao assisted with both the guards and the forwards, helping the Tigers rank among the national leaders in both offensive efficiency and rebounding.
 Leitao provided a veteran presence on the bench as Missouri topped 20 wins for the sixth consecutive year in 2013-14 and in the 2012-13 campaign returned to NCAA Tournament play despite having just one returning player from the previous NCAA tournament season.
-During his tenure, Missouri made two trips to the NCAA Tournament and one NIT appearance.
+During his tenure, Missouri made one trip to the NCAA Tournament and one NIT appearance.
 Leitao was a conference championship head coach during stops at DePaul and Virginia.
 Among his many accomplishments on the hardwood are league titles at DePaul (2004) and Virginia (2007), as well as 22 career postseason appearances, including 13 NCAA Tournaments.
 His championship pedigree includes the 1999 National Championship at the University of Connecticut, where he served as the Associate Head Coach under Basketball Hall of Famer Jim Calhoun.
 Leitao played collegiately under Calhoun at Northeastern University.
 Leitao began his coaching career as a full-time assistant under Calhoun at his alma mater in 1984, helping Northeastern to two NCAA berths and a combined 48-14 record.
 The pair then moved to the University of Connecticut where the team grew from a 9-19 mark in year one (1986-87) to making seven consecutive postseason trips -- four NCAA Tournaments, two NCAA Sweet 16's and an NCAA Elite Eight.

 Leitao earned his first head coaching position at Northeastern from 1994-96 where he won 18 games as a first-year head coach.
 He then returned to UConn as Associate Head Coach in 1996, where the Huskies made six more postseason trips highlighted by the 1999 NCAA Championship season.